wifisensing/PicoScenes-Manual/source/scenarios.rst

                 -i 3 --freq 2412e6 --mode initiator --repeat 100 --delay 5000 --cf 2412e6:5e6:2484e6;
                 -q"

 The above command adds two new options, ``--freq`` and ``--cf``. ``--freq``, as the name implies, specifies the working carrier frequency for the current NIC.
 It support scientific notion, thus, ``--freq 2412e6`` means to tune the NIC's carrier frequency to 2412 MHz. ``--cf`` specify the range and step for spectrum scanning.
 It adopts the  MALTAB-style `begin:step:end` format to specify the starting frequency, frequency interval per step and ending frequency. ``--cf 2412e6:5e6:2484e6`` in the above command indicates to scan the spectrum from 2412 MHz to 2484 MHz with 5 MHz step.
 A point worth noting is that ``--freq`` is not internally related with ``--cf``.
-It just spec ify the initial working frequency.
+It just specifies the initial working frequency.

 .. note:: IWL5300 doesn't support the arbitrary tuning for carrier frequency, therefore, it can only be tuned to the standardized channel frequencies.